rd235/libpam-net/README.md

 username.

-Users will *land* in their assigned network namespace at login. e.g. the sysadmin can create *renzousernet*'s network namespace as follows:
+Users will *land* in their assigned network namespace at login. e.g. the sysadmin can create a network namespace for user *renzousernet* as follows:

 ```
 # ip netns add renzousernet